slin04/Physics_Calculator_Project/README.md

 - As a user, I want to be able to delete any equation from my list of equations.
 - As a user, I want to be able to modify the input values for an equation from my list and see the new result.

+### Phase 2

+- As a user, I want to be able to save the entire list of equations to file.
+- As a user, I want to be able to load my list of equations from file.